 - Build relationships with annual donors to perpetuate their giving through planned gifts.

 - Ensure all major and planned giving donors receive appropriate, consistent recognition and an accounting of the impact of their gift on the organization.

-- Prospect by doing research and making phone calls to donors and financial advisors to develop a pipeline of long-term support.
+- Prospect by conducting research and outreach to donors and financial advisors to develop a pipeline of long-term support.

-- Write and develop promotional materials such as brochures and reports to promote American Humane.
+- Write and develop promotional marketing materials such as brochures and reports to promote American Humane.

 - Enter and track all activities, actions, call reports and deadlines in Raisers Edge Database and other tracking systems.